 July 4, 2015: A line of small autumn olive shrubs marked the outer edge of the former horse paddock.
 Although attractive, these shrubs are not native and are spreading by birds throughout Long Island.

 Debbie Hanley and Jim Bentson cut eight small autumn olive shrubs, uprooting them with a large weed wrench.
-Later, lateral roots were extracted to prevent regrowth from any remaining segments.
+Later, lateral roots were extracted (unfortunately, not entirely) to prevent regrowth from any remaining segments.